Performance Test October 2018

 - PC Mark 10 Professional Testing Suite

 The tests were performed on a Lenovo E560 machine with an Intel Core i5-6200U CPU, 8GB of RAM and SSD hard disks.
-The performance tests were done on a clean Windows 10 64-Bit system (English) and then with the installed security software (with default settings).
+We consider this machine configuration as “high-end”.
+The performance tests were done on a clean Windows 10 RS4 64-Bit system (English) and then with the installed consumer security software (with default settings).
 The tests were done with an active Internet connection to allow for the real-world impact of cloud services/features.

-For this year’s performance test, we implemented a new, more automated testing framework.
-This allows us to increase the number of test iterations, from which we compute aggregated values.
 We believe that increasing the number of iterations increases our statistical precision.
 This is especially true for performance testing, as some noise is always present on real machines.
+We perform each test multiple times and provide the median as result.

 We also used a third-party, industry-recognized performance testing suite (PC Mark 10 Professional) to measure the system impact during real-world product usage.
 We used the predefined PCMark 10 Extended test.
 Readers are invited to evaluate the various products themselves, to see what impact they have on their systems (due to e.g. software conflicts and/or user preferences, as well as different system configurations that may lead to varying results).